2024 Key Democratic House Races

 U.S. House Member, Pennsylvania-District 17

-A former U.S. Navy officer and attorney Deluzio, who is vying for a second term in the House, is running unopposed in the April 23 Democratic primary.
-In the November general election, he will likely face Rob Mercuri, who appears to be running unopposed in the GOP primary.
+A former U.S. Navy officer and attorney Deluzio, who is vying for a second term in the House, ran unopposed in the April 23 Democratic primary.
+In the general election, he faces Republican candidate Rob Mercuri.